Globasa-Team/globasa-docs/user_document_editor_guide_grav.md

 <a href="https://info.flagcounter.com/AWBh"><img src="https://s11.flagcounter.com/map/AWBh/size_s/txt_000000/border_CCCCCC/pageviews_0/viewers_3/flags_0/" alt="Flag Counter" border="0"></a>

+Soon, these will be changed to using GitHub.
+(At which point the above links won't work.)

 There are several ways contributors can contribute:

 * Editing the Globasa.net websites (main, Doxo and Xwexi)